Tamil Nadu Agricultural University: Doctoral Programmes

+Ph.D offered in all major agricultural, horticultural, forestry, sericulture, food science, and agricultural engineering disciplines, including Agronomy, Soil Science, Genetics & Breeding, Plant Pathology, Entomology, Environmental Science, Nanoscience, Remote Sensing & GIS, Agricultural Statistics, Food & Nutrition, and various engineering specializations.

 Rankings

 Internationally, Tamil Nadu Agricultural University was ranked 301–350 in Asia by the QS World University Rankings of 2023.
 It was ranked 1501+ in the world by the Times Higher Education World University Rankings of 2023, 501+ in Asia in 2022 and the same among emerging economies.

-It was ranked 6th in the Agriculture and allied sector institutions of India by the National Institutional Ranking Framework for 2024 and an overall university ranking of 84th all over India.
+It was ranked 6th in the Agriculture and allied sector institutions of India by the National Institutional Ranking Framework for 2025 and an overall university ranking of 88th all over India.

 University Constituent Campuses

 The university has 19 constituent colleges across the state.
 The below furnished list is of 2024 status.